Alessandro Farnese (cardinal): Conclaves of 1555

-Cardinal Farnese did not participate in the first conclave of 1555, 5 April–9 April, which followed the death of Julius III.
+Cardinal Farnese did not participate in the first conclave of 1555, 5 – 9 April, which followed the death of Julius III.
 He had been in Avignon, serving as Legate and avoiding the unwelcome attention of the Pope.
 But, on the news of the death of Pope Julius, he took the road for Rome.
 He was carrying letters from Henri II of France to the College of Cardinals and to individual cardinals, in favor of Cardinal Reginald Pole.
 He did not arrive, however, until after the middle of the month of April.
 Cardinal Louis de Guise-Lorraine, also travelling from France, arrived on the 21st.
 In fact, only two French cardinals were in Rome, thereby giving the Imperial faction a great advantage.
 This was a matter of annoyance for the French, for King Henri had extracted from Pope Julius III, through negotiations carried on by Cardinals Georges d' Armagnac, Alessandro Farnese, and Jean du Bellay, a bull which allowed an extra 15 days before a Conclave began, in order to allow cardinals who had to travel a long distance (the French) to reach Rome.
 The bull was completely ignored by the Cardinals already in Rome, and only the Novendiales were observed.